Overlooking the Grand Staircase National Monument

-The shop building includes several workbenches, a full kitchen, laundry, bathroom with shower and large storeroom in about 1,500 square feet.
+The shop building includes several workbenches, a full kitchen, laundry, a bathroom with shower and a large storeroom in about 1,500 square feet.
 There is also an upstairs office area of about 400 square feet.

 A beautiful well-designed set of painted welded-pipe corrals are conveniently located for efficient handling of livestock.

 Three small outbuildings serve as a tool storage, tank storage, loafing shed and irrigation-parts storage.

 Four equipment shelters provide ample space for trucks, trailers and other equipment.

 The ranch reservoir provides water under gravity pressure to underground pipes and risers for wheel-line sprinklers, hand lines and some flood irrigation.
 In addition, two underground lines from the reservoir are connected to two fire hydrants located near the improvements.

 The Ranch includes 88.52 Class A shares of Boulder Irrigation & Water Development Company water stock.